iamgbsmith/til/xcode/fix-refresh-key-mapping-in-ios-simulator.md

 # Fix Refresh Key Mapping In iOS Simulator

-__Category: React Native__
+__Category: Xcode__

 Xcode 12.5 has taken the refresh (`command + R`) keyboard mapping for the iOS Simulator meaning it will start recording a video instead of reloading the app.
+Changing this mapping is useful for when developing React Native applications.

 Re-map the refresh command to record videos using a new keyboard shortcut as follows: